numediart/MocapRecovery/README.md

 An article describing and validating this method is under submission (PLoS ONE).
 If accepted, the reference will be provided here, and should be used to cite this work.

+Examples of MoCap data recovered with this method are displayed in the videos below (generated with the MotionMachine):

+* Rolling motion capture sequence recovery: https://youtu.be/bgRZOWVPcWU
+* Dancing and falling motion capture sequence recovery: https://youtu.be/Mq0NAZilIYY
+* Karate motion capture sequence recovery: https://youtu.be/BwDAmHU8MKA